coachbots/cctl/docs/source/api_quickstart.rst

 Now, whenever ``my_custom_signal`` is fired, **cctl** will call ``_my_signal_handler`` and your code will execute.

+There is a couple of signals you mind find useful that come by default:
+``cctl.network.signals.{USER_CODE_BEGIN,USER_CODE_END}``.
+These are fired when user code begins and ends (successfully).
+If an error is found, some catch-all exception handler somewhere in coach-os catches it and USER_CODE_END may not be fired.
+If you return from ``usr``, it should be fired.

 You can do the exact converse as well (in theory, but there's a bug):